JothikaKumar2501/Scam-FraudResolutionFabric/datasets/questions.md

 *   **No Hallucinations:** The agent should ONLY draw questions from the pre-defined ANZ SOP rules and conversation samples.
 It should not generate new, unverified questions.
 *   **Adaptive Questioning:** If a customer's answer resolves the suspicion (e.g., "Yes, that's my new phone and I logged in with ANZ biometrics"), the agent should pivot to closing the inquiry or escalate as per the ANZ SOP, rather than asking irrelevant follow-up questions.

+**Enhanced Risk Assessment Questions:**

+*   **Digital Literacy Assessment:** "How comfortable are you with online banking and security features?"
+*   **Device Verification:** "Can you confirm if you're using your usual device for ANZ banking?"
+*   **Location Verification:** "Are you currently in [Location] where this transaction originated?"
+*   **Behavioral Pattern:** "Is this transaction amount and timing consistent with your usual ANZ banking behavior?"
+*   **Education Material:** "Have you completed ANZ's scam education materials recently?"

 # Expanded Questions for RAG

 ### Romance Scam (RUL-RS001)